 I knew that, after a period of time, I would have to do another antibody test because I needed to check the status and whether or not the coronavirus immunity persisted.

 I read many articles on this topic, there was the same underlining message in almost all of them – that the antibodies don’t last for a long time.
 It’s a frightening thought.

 So, I did my second test on the 2nd November.
 I received a result within 4 hours, you can see it in the photo below.
 According to that result, I no longer had antibodies.
 I was shocked.
 But, I also immediately noticed that the laboratory had used a different IHR method.
-When I arrived there and while I was registering for the test, I did ask whether they would use the same method as the first time.
+When I arrived to the reception and while I was registering for the test, I did ask whether they would use the same method as the first time.
 They checked the previous result and confirmed that they would use exactly the same ECLIA method.

 So, I sent them an e-mail asking whether a different method could produce a different result?